isaac sevier wants utility justice

 Since 2017, I have advanced policy and movement infrastructure directly with Initiative for Energy Justice at Northeastern University School of Law, Gulf Coast Center for Law & Policy, California Green New Deal Coalition, NEWHAB, Energy Efficiency for All in California, The Greenlining Institute, Energy Democracy Project, Energy Equity Project, Justice40 Accelerator, Energy Foundation, and others not listed.

-I have instructed courses and provided guest lectures on energy policy and justice at Stanford University, the University of California, and the University of Michigan.
+I have instructed courses and provided guest lectures on energy policy and justice at Stanford University, the University of California, the University of Michigan, and the University of Notre Dame.

 By request, I advise on strategies to build collective power and win local, state, and federal policy for democratic control of our built environment.